-Backpacking through the great outdoors is best enjoyed well rested.
+Backpacking off grid is best enjoyed well rested.
 One of the biggest challenges of loading up all your gear for long treks is packing lightweight and portable sleeping arrangements that won’t sacrifice comfort when it’s time to hit the hay.
 How effectively and comfortably you both carry your gear and sleep are in my opinion the two most important factors of backpacking.

 Set yourself up for success with a sleeping pad that packs light and that you look forward to collapsing onto.
 We’ve found some great, top reviewed options that are both affordable and pleasant to sleep on so you can find what kind of sleeping pad will suit you best.